How to Remove Write Protection on a USB Drive: 6 Easy Steps

 From the Command Prompt, type "diskpart", Enter, "list disk" and then Enter again.
 You'll see a numbered list of all disk volumes.

 Find your USB drive by looking at the size of each volume and comparing it with your flash drive size.
 Type "select disk 1" or "select disk 2", etc. depending on the number Windows assigned to your USB drive.
 Press Enter.

 Next, type this exact phrase, minus quotes: "Attributes disk clear readonly".
 Press Enter, wait for diskpart to do its work and then type "Exit" and Enter again.

 6. Reformat the drive.

-As a last resort, you can also try reformatting the USB drive to remove the write protection.
+Lastly, you can also try reformatting the USB drive to remove the write protection.
 This will delete all of the data on the drive, so make sure anything you want to save is backed up!
-Use our guides to learn how to format a USB on macOS or on Windows 10.
+Use our guides to learn how to format a USB on macOS or Windows 10.